 Economic value can be defined as the amount an individual or organisation is willing to sacrifice in order to obtain the good in question.
 As with most of the studies, there is potential for error, and criticisms of the top-down approach suggest the tendency to overstate the economic value by failing to identify reasonable substitutes of open government data that can be made available to users.
 Another general criticism of top-down approaches is that they over-attribute causality and generate biased estimates.

-Top down approach is valuable if the aim of research is to identify how important open government data will be in future, as this approach estimates the total values of the current sectors that use open government data as an input, and it provides an indication of the gross value of the open government data to the economy.
+Top-down approach is valuable if the aim of research is to identify how important open government data will be in future, as this approach estimates the total values of the current sectors that use open government data as an input, and it provides an indication of the gross value of the open government data to the economy.

-Although it is conceptually possible for a top down approach to be conducted as a productivity analysis, this would be challenging because there is little data currently available and open government data forms a very small part of the economy’s productivity improvement.
+Although it is conceptually possible for a top-down approach to be conducted as a productivity analysis, this would be challenging because there is little data currently available and open government data forms a very small part of the economy’s productivity improvement.

-a.2 Bottom up approaches
+a.2 Bottom-up approaches

 Bottom-up approaches to measuring economic value seek to find an aggregate figure by adding up various components using business surveys, local and international case studies and consultations.
 This approach uses productivity analysis to calculate net economic value by estimating willingness to pay for open government data minus the cost of supplying and producing it.

-The major criticism of bottom up approaches is that they fail to account for wider economic impacts.
+The major criticism of bottom-up approaches is that they fail to account for wider economic impacts.

-In contrast to the top down value added approach which tells us the overall significance of open government data by detailing the size of the industry, the bottom up approach using productivity analysis details how much bigger the economy will be as a result of open government data usage or initiatives.
-Productivity analysis for open government data takes into account outputs produced by individuals and companies using government data and the inputs used to produce the outputs, which makes this type of analysis effective only for the microeconomic bottom up approach.
-If a study is considering why the government should be spending money on open government data, the bottom up methodology would appear the most appropriate option.
+In contrast to the top-down value added approach which tells us the overall significance of open government data by detailing the size of the industry, the bottom-up approach using productivity analysis details how much bigger the economy will be as a result of open government data usage or initiatives.
+Productivity analysis for open government data takes into account outputs produced by individuals and companies using government data and the inputs used to produce the outputs, which makes this type of analysis effective only for the microeconomic bottom-up approach.
+If a study is considering why the government should be spending money on open government data, the bottom-up methodology would appear the most appropriate option.

-A variation of the bottom up approach is the use of general equilibrium models.
+A variation of the bottom-up approach is the use of general equilibrium models.
 Studies specific to spatial data have used detailed sector case studies to inform general equilibrium models—this approach calculates aggregate economic impacts including second and subsequent round effects, and it often incorporates macroeconomic level data such as population and labour market dynamics.
 The risk of this type of modelling is that if the inputs are not correctly specified, the results are not credible and should not be generalised to the whole economy from individual industry assessments.

 Measuring indirect benefits of open government data